eclipse/vorto/docs/tutorials/create_openapi.md

 **2.** Send telemetry data to Bosch IoT Suite using [Java](./connect_javadevice.md), [Python](./mqtt-python.md), or [Arduino](./connect_esp8266.md)

-**3.** Create OpenAPI for Bosch IoT Things by choosing the Information Model of your choice and using the OpenAPI generator within the `Experimental Plugins` section of the details page.
+**3.** Create OpenAPI for Bosch IoT Things by choosing the Information Model of your choice and using the OpenAPI generator within the `Official Plugins` section of the details page.

 ![generate openAPI spec](../images/tutorials/create_openapi/openAPI_plugin.png)